 Cardboard is an excellent, reusable and recyclable material.
 We use it in everything from parcel boxes to food containers.
 The paper is a natural product and the uncoated cardboard will break down easily in a heap.
 To make it degrade faster, just shred it into small chunks so it has less surface area.

 Rhubarb is a great winter favourite.
 Make it into a pie or just stew it with some sugar and serve with ice cream for a tasty dessert.
-But while the fruit itself is good to eat, the green stems are not edible and can often just end up in the dustbin.
+But while the fruit itself is good to eat, the leaves are not edible and can often just end up in the dustbin.
 This green vegetation is actually perfectly fine to throw onto the compost heap and will break down over time.
 It is classed as a “green” compostable material so bear that in mind when making your mix.

 Gardening gloves are the workhorse of any gardeners toolbox.
 The leather in gardening gloves is totally safe and biodegradable.
 So when you’re done with the gloves, just add them to the garden and get yourself a new pair!

 Giving up smoking?
 Or just want to get rid of some old and stale tobacco?
 As a natural plant, tobacco is perfectly safe to add to your compost heap.
 Even though it will dry out over time, if you sprinkle some water or other moisture onto the heap when you add it and mix it in thoroughly it will blend easily into your mix.